7 Philippine cuisines – Halo-Halo, Adobo, Kare-Kare

 Delicious Pinoy dishes

-While the Philippines certainly aren’t known for their food, below are 7 Philippine cuisines that we enjoyed.
-I’ve listed my 7 top Pinoy dishes that stand out from my month in the country, and one that I absolutely would not try (it’s a duck fetus – scroll the bottom to see Bourdain eat it).
+Here are the top Philippine cuisines.
+The Philippines aren’t known for their food.
+Still, you need to taste these unique Pinoy dishes.
+I’ve listed my 7 top Pinoy dishes that stand out from my month in the country, and one Pinoy food that I would not eat.

-1. Halo-halo! – It’s not #1 for the taste, but for the joy people get just saying the name.
-It might be impossible to pronounce it properly without smiling.
+1. Halo-halo!
+I rank Halo Halo as the number one food to order in the Philippines.
+It’s not number one for the taste, but for the joy people get just saying the name.
+I really wish I made a montage of Filipinos reaction to me ordering it.
+It might be impossible to pronounce Halo Halo! properly without smiling.
+Yes, I’m serious!

 Halo-halo!
 Filipino dessert from my first day in the Philippines